merlix1/CassandraNodesAnalysis/README.md

 I attach below a rough utility to parse cftats logs.
-There are much better tool to monitor Cassandra performance itself but in the context of a service request we have to rely on files provided by customer.
+There are much better tool to monitor Cassandra performance itself but this helps investigated a Cassandra node we don't have access to.